Karenponomarev42450/notes/README.md

 # 2024-02-24
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive to write clear, concise, and readable code.
 It's not just about making it work today but also ensuring maintainability tomorrow.
 Remember that complex code might seem impressive, but it often leads to more bugs, harder debugging, and difficulty in collaboration.
 Always aim for simplicity unless there's a genuinely compelling reason otherwise."

+# 2024-02-25
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clear, concise solutions that are easy to read, understand, and maintain.
+Avoid unnecessary complexity; it often leads to bugs and difficulty in future development.
+Remember, code is written once but read and modified many times over its lifetime."

+"Also, 'Premature optimization is the root of all evil.' — Donald Knuth.
+Focus on writing correct, readable code first.
+Optimize only when profiling indicates a bottleneck.
+Don't waste time optimizing parts of your program that have little impact on overall performance."

+Lastly, "Code is meant to be read by humans and executed by machines.
+Code readability counts."
+This emphasizes that while the machine will execute any syntactically correct code, the true value lies in how easily fellow developers can comprehend and work with your codebase.